-ADI targets community health workers and registered nurses, who typically miss out on professional development opportunities in favour of more senior staff.
+ADI targets community health workers and registered nurses in remote PNG, who typically miss out on professional development opportunities in favour of more senior staff.

-“Authentic learning, using simulation such as these mother and baby models, is practiced all over the world with good retention rates,” says ADI volunteer Dr Merrilee Frankish who facilitated the maternal health sessions with Prof. Lock.
+“Authentic learning, using simulation such as mother and baby models, is practised all over the world with good retention rates,” says ADI volunteer Dr Merrilee Frankish.

 “I learnt how to do RDTs (Rapid Diagnosis Tests) and to give the correct treatment for malaria,” says Rita, a community health worker (CHW) who travelled from her aid post at the southern-most tip of New Ireland to attend.